 - 7. The requirements of the Zoning Ordinance: The Planning Board finds that the subject conceptual site plan (CSP) complies with the requirements of the M-X-T Zone and the site plan design guidelines of the Zoning Ordinance. - a.
 The subject application is in conformance with the requirements of Section 27-547, Uses Permitted, of the Zoning Ordinance.
 The proposed uses in this application are permitted uses in the M-X-T Zone.
-Pursuant to CB-67-2013, uses permitted in the I-1 Zone are also permitted on the subject site until July 1, 2014. - Section 27-547 provides standards for the required mix of uses for sites in the M-X-T Zone, as follows: - (d) At least two (2) of the following three (3) categories shall be included on the Conceptual Site Plan and ultimately present in every development in the M-X-T Zone....
-The Site Plan shall show the location of the existing use and the way that it will be integrated in terms of access and design with the proposed development.
-The amount of square footage devoted to each use shall be in sufficient quantity to serve the purpose of the zone:
+[Pursuant to CB-67-2013, uses permitted in the I-1 Zone are also permitted on the subject site until July 1, 2014.]
+Pursuant to Section 27-547(b), the proposed industrial warehouse and office uses are permitted, subject to Footnote 10 under the following use description: